Medication Safety and Spring Cleaning

 I know that mine had been neglected when I found a jar of Vicks medicated rub from when I was a kid.
 Yes, that was a long time ago and yes, it was about time that it was thrown out.
 I have no idea if that stuff ever goes bad, but I probably should have thrown it out years ago.
 I have carted it from my bedroom, to my residence room, to my first apartment, and then from one home to the next with my family.

 Medication errors are said to affect at least 1.5 million Canadians per year according to the Canadian Institute for Health Information.
 And those mistakes can be disastrous.
 Click to tweet

 Medication safety isn’t just about an expiry date.
 It’s about safe storage.
 Knowing what medications may interact with other medications, food and supplements.
 About telling your doctor about any side effects you may have had from previous prescriptions and what supplements or over-the-counter medications you may be taking.

-Beverly’s Hot Tips For Celebrating Medication Safety Week:
+Beverly’s Hot Tips For Building Resiliency and Celebrating Medication Safety Week:

 - Check your prescriptions periodically for expiration dates